From Good to Excellent in DDD: Understanding the Recommended Architectural Pattern in Domain-Driven Design - 7/10

 - Implement domain events to decouple components and improve extensibility.

-- For example, when a user registers, it triggers a UserRegistered event instead of notifying other services directly.
+- For example, when a user registers, trigger a UserRegistered event instead of notifying other services directly.

-Leverage Application Services for Use Cases, Not for Business Logic
+Leverage Application Services for Use Cases, Not Business Logic

 - Application Services should only orchestrate workflows, delegating business rules to the domain layer.